EECS3311F25/fridge_finder/doc/sprint0/PB.md

 #### Story

-As a user, I wanto to edit and delete products so that I can update and clean up my inventory
+As a user, I want to to edit and delete products so that I can update and clean up my inventory

 #### Satisfaction Criteria